davidlsun/vscode-pvr-viewer/README.md

 * Large textures are scaled down to fit the window.
 * Textures with premultiplied alpha are shown correctly.
-* Linear textures not converted to sRGB colorspace for display.
 * No zooming or other user control of the viewer.
 * No support for viewing cubemaps, mipmaps, arrays, 3D textures.
 * Floating point textures have no exposure control for display.